mstksg/inCode/copy/entries/type-levels.md

 items shouldn't change the total weight.
 However, we basically "invert" the structure of the `Bounded` type, which, depending on how we set up our phantom types, could mean a lot of witness reshuffling.
-Luckily, our typechecker plugin handles most of it for us in this case, but it exposes one hole.
+Luckily, our typechecker plugin handles most of it for us in this case, but it exposes one gap:

 ```haskell
 !!!type-levels/Level7.hs "reverseBounded ::" "solveLte ::"